 There are a lot of accessories ranging from an entire cooking system to more safety-focused accessories – and some will be more important to you than others, depending on how and where you plan to use yours, so I’ll do my best to help you decide if you need them or not too.

-There’s now a Fire Pit Bonfire 2.0 which for all intents and purposes is the same as the first firepit version but with a patented removable ash pan that negates the need to lift your entire fire pit to dump out ash.
+There’s now a Fire Pit Bonfire 2.0 which for all intents and purposes is the same as the first wood-burning Solo Stove fire pit version but with a patented removable ash pan that negates the need to lift your entire fire pit to remove ash from the burn chamber.
 The exterior looks the same.

-This makes cleaning up after a fire easier than ever.
+This makes cleaning up your wood burning fire pit after a fire easier than ever.
 It’s the first ever update to Solo Stove’s smokeless fire pits, and Solo Stove is excited to implement this feature that customers have been asking for!

 - What is a Solo Stove and which size is best